evkx/evkx.github.io/content/models/dacia/spring/Spring_65HP/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 308 liters.
-With the rear seat down, it is 1004 liters.
-Under the hood, there is frunk with more storage room.
-This frunk is 35 liters (1.2 CU FT).
-The maxium weight of the car is 1250 kg (2756 lbs), and with the base weight of 984 kg (2169 lbs), you can max load 266 kg (586 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The trunk offers a cargo capacity of 308 liters (10.9 CU FT).
+With the rear seat folded down, this expands to 1004 liters (35.5 CU FT).
+Additionally, there is a frunk (front trunk) with a storage capacity of 35 liters (1.2 CU FT).

+The vehicle’s maximum weight is 1250 kg (2756 lbs), with a base weight of 984 kg (2169 lbs).
+This allows for a maximum load of 266 kg (586 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">